 Are You Interested In Owning A Business Overseas?

-This means if you repair 10 phones a week then you can earn $600.
-If you multiply the weekly amount for four weeks, you can make over $2,400 a month.
-Without paying storefront fees such as a rental lease, lighting bill, maintenance and so on.
+I read a statistic the other day about iPhone repair shops.
+The statistics stated that iPhone repair shops owners can charge about $60 to repair your iPhone (sometimes it can be higher) and if you repair 10 phones a week than you can earn $600.
+If you think about the math, you can make over $2,400 a month without having to pay storefront fees such as a rental lease, lighting bill, maintenance and so on.

-I want to explore a little further into other opportunities for opening a business overseas and that’s owning a franchise.
-A franchise is defined in the Merriam-Webster dictionary as: “The right or license granted to an individual or group to market a company’s goods or services in a particular territory.”
+I want to explore a little further into another opportunity for opening a business overseas and that’s owning a franchise.
+A franchise is defined in the Merriam-Webster dictionary as “The right or license granted to an individual or group to market a company’s goods or services in a particular territory.”

 Listed below are the pros and cons of opening each type of business.